$326,344Average Value$244Average Price per Sq Ft8Homes For Sale

 Older homes in the heart of the neighborhood and newer homes off Donahue Drive

-Northwest Auburn is a historically Black neighborhood, but its character has changed over the last decade.
-Parts of the area fell on hard times exacerbated by the 2008 housing crash.
-Developers soon built housing for students at nearby Auburn University.
-In response, the city’s Northwest Auburn Neighborhood Plan included funds to remove blighted buildings, add new affordable housing and change zoning to draw in businesses.
-While that plan included feedback from residents, concerns still exist about preserving the original neighborhood character.
-Newer homes have been built off Shug Jordan Parkway or around Donahue Drive, near downtown and the university campus.
-Those homes are often Craftsman-inspired and go between the low $300,000s and $500,000.
-In the center of Northwest Auburn, homes are typically from the second half of the 20th century, often ranch or national style, selling between the mid-$100,000s and the mid-$200,000s.
+After the 2008 housing crash, developers took advantage of depressed prices to buy property in the neighborhood and build new student housing.
+The city’s Northwest Auburn Neighborhood Plan included funds to remove blighted buildings, add new affordable housing and change zoning to draw in businesses.
+Newer homes have been built off Shug Jordan Parkway and around Donahue Drive, near downtown and the university campus.
+Many of these homes are Craftsman-inspired, selling from the low $300,000s to $500,000.
+In the center of Northwest Auburn, National and ranch-style homes from the second half of the 20th century sell from the mid-$100,000s to the mid-$200,000s.
+While the city plan included feedback from residents, concerns persist about new developments pricing out longtime residents.

 Modern craftsman style homes in Northwest Auburn feature attached garages.